amosproj/amos2022ws02-automotive-test-app/README.md

 ### Windows:

 - Install Android Studio
-- Install cmder (other terminals capable of executing bash scripts and git on windows are not supported)
+- Install cmder (other terminals capable of executing bash scripts and git on windows are not recommended)
-- MAKE SURE JAVA_HOME IS SET UP IN YOUR PATH

 ### Mac:
 #### M1 or newer: